Frijol/climate-change/GLOSSARY.md

 ## three-phase
 in an electric power system, having at least three conductors carrying AC voltages that are offset in time by 1/3 the period, the most common type of generator in the electrical grid

+## thumper truck
+a vehicle used for seismology-based oil discovery which slams heavy plates into the ground to produce shock waves [Freudenrich]

 ## tidal barrage
 a tidal power generator that is essentially a hydroelectric dam: open for inflow, close & run generator on outflow (possible to generate power in both directions) [Maehlum]